-One of the first things we recommend new Agile teams establish is what’s called the “Definition of Done”.
-The DoD is crucial to highly functioning Agile Teams in helping them develop practices and behavior that drive quality, consistency and transparency.
+One of the first things we recommend new Agile teams establish a “Definition of Done”.
+A shared definition of “done” is crucial to highly functioning Agile Teams in helping them develop practices and behavior that drive quality, consistency and transparency.

 Why it matters